jjho-choi/ConceptScope/README.md

 | `--batch_size`    | `int`  | `64`                            | Batch size for processing                               |
 | `--save_features` | `flag` | *disabled*                      | If set, save extracted features for later use           |

+If you set --use_gp, you have to set OPENAI_API_KEY in env file.

 ### Outputs
 - `valid_latent.json` – indices of meaningful latents